-Mr. Murray provides a glimpse into his life as a shrimper and recalls the changes to fuel prices, foreign imports, and regulations that caused him and many other African Americans to leave the fishing industry.
-During his fishing years, Mr. Murray traveled from Savannah, Georgia to Apalachicola and Key West, Florida each year to harvest seasonal catches of shrimp, spot, croakers, and whiting.
+In 2010, Dr. Jolvan Morris interviewed Charles Murray for the Georgia Black Fishermen oral history project.
+One of 10 children, Charles grew up in Savannah, Georgia surrounded by a fishing community his entire life.
+He learned the trade, which he found easy, from his father who was a commercial shrimper and was the first African American in Thunderbolt to own his own boat.
+Coastal Georgia was the epicenter for shrimping and was where he, his father, and two brothers made their living.
+Charles provides insight into his life as a shrimper and recounts the growing difficulties, including fuel prices, foreign imports, and regulations, that caused him and many other African Americans to leave the fishing industry.
+During his fishing years, he traveled from Savannah, Georgia to Apalachicola and Key West, Florida each year to harvest seasonal catches of shrimp, spot, croakers, and whiting.
 He equated the process to sharecropping the ocean and shared his techniques of using the tides, wind, and the moon to increase yield.
-Mr. Murray recalls stopping into Cape Canaveral, Florida to watch the first space launch by John Glenn on February 20, 1962.
-Also in early 1960s, while in the Florida Keys, Mr. Murray traveled to Cuba in his shrimp boat to help people escape the communist country.
-The family's legacy in the commercial fishing industry ends with Mr. Murray.
+Charles describes stopping into Cape Canaveral, Florida to watch the first space launch by John Glenn on February 20, 1962.
+In early 1960s, while in the Florida Keys, he traveled to Cuba in his shrimp boat to help people escape the communist country.
+The family's legacy in the commercial fishing industry ends with him.
 He encouraged his children to get an education and prevented them from fishing because he knew the fishing industry was a "dead industry."

-Jolvan Morris

-Glad to be here too if you could please state your name and tell us a little bit about yourself.
+Jolvan Morris: Glad to be here too if you could please state your name and tell us a little bit about yourself.

-Charles Murray

-I'm Charles Murray Jr. and I started fishing with my father when I was about... a teenager.
+Charles Murray: I'm Charles Murray Jr. and I started fishing with my father when I was about... a teenager.
 Going off and on and then my dad got {inaudible}, my dad bought two boats.
 My brother ran one and I ran one for him.

-So, are you originally from here?
+JM: So, are you originally from here?

-I'm originally from Savannah.
+CM: I'm originally from Savannah.

-Originally from Savannah; so, when you are fishing what all did you catch?
+JM: Originally from Savannah; so, when you are fishing what all did you catch?

-Oh, we catch whiting, spots, croakers, crabs, sharks.
+CM: Oh, we catch whiting, spots, croakers, crabs, sharks.

-Okay, and this is, you ran this for a living?
+JM: Okay, and this is, you ran this for a living?
 You did this for a living?

-Yes, I did this for a living.
+CM: Yes, I did this for a living.

-Okay.
+JM: Okay.
 Did you work under anyone?

-No, I worked for my dad.
+CM: No, I worked for my dad.

-You work for your dad okay.
+JM: You work for your dad okay.
 So, are you familiar with the Ambose?

-Oh, yeah!
+CM: Oh, yeah!
 We used to pack out to Ambose.
 See, they had a big fish house.

-Oh, wow and where was that located?
+JM: Oh, wow and where was that located?

-They used to process, right in Thunderbolt where those condos at.
+CM: They used to process, right in Thunderbolt where those condos at.
 There used to be a big dock there.
 See, we used to unload all our catch, right.
 He was a buyer.
 And we used to unload our catch right to him.

-So, about how much did he buy it for?
+JM: So, about how much did he buy it for?

-Oh, all he could get.
+CM: Oh, all he could get.
 Because he had boats too.

-Okay.
+JM: Okay.
 So, about what was the price range back then?

-Oh, a long time ago, you know.
+CM: Oh, a long time ago, you know.
 Fuel was cheap.
 And the price was steady.
 You know, you could fuel was cheap, you get fuel for about 10 or 12 cents.
 So, you could make it, make two dollars out of it.

-So y'all made a living then?
+JM: So y'all made a living then?
 Oh, wow.
 Okay, so I was hearing spots and croakers.
 What was more plentiful out of those?